alex-bellon/wikipedia/README.md

 - [Lost work](https://en.wikipedia.org/wiki/Lost_work) - a document, literary work, or piece of multimedia produced some time in the past, of which no surviving copies are known to exist.
 - [Matrix digital rain](https://en.wikipedia.org/wiki/Matrix_digital_rain) - the computer code featured in the Matrix series.
 The falling green code is a way of representing the activity of the virtual reality environment of the Matrix on screen.
 - [Milk cars](https://en.wikipedia.org/wiki/Milk_car) are a specialized type of railroad car intended to transport raw milk from collection points near dairy farms to a processing creamery.
 Some milk cars were intended for loading with multiple cans of milk, while others were designed with a single tank for bulk loading.
 Milk cars were often equipped with high-speed passenger trucks, passenger-type buffer plates, and train signal and steam lines seldom found on conventional refrigerator cars.
+- [Polar bear jail](https://en.wikipedia.org/wiki/Polar_bear_jail) - a special building in Churchill, Manitoba where polar bears that are considered troublesome or dangerous are isolated before they can be relocated.
 - [Smoot](https://en.wikipedia.org/wiki/Smoot) - a nonstandard, humorous unit of length created as part of an MIT fraternity prank.
 It is named after Oliver R. Smoot, a fraternity pledge to Lambda Chi Alpha, who in October 1958 lay down repeatedly on the Harvard Bridge (between Boston and Cambridge, Massachusetts) so that his fraternity brothers could use his height to measure the length of the bridge.
 - [The Letters of Utrecht](https://en.wikipedia.org/wiki/The_Letters_of_Utrecht) - form an endless poem in the stones of a street in the center of the Dutch city of Utrecht.
 - [Torpedo juice](https://en.wikipedia.org/wiki/Torpedo_juice) - slang for an alcoholic beverage, first mixed in World War II, made from pineapple juice and the 180-proof grain alcohol fuel used in United States Navy torpedo motors.
 Various poisonous additives were mixed into the fuel alcohol by Navy authorities to render the alcohol undrinkable, and various methods were employed by the U.S. sailors to separate the alcohol from the poison.